AERONET-Project/AeroLinux/README.md

 ## About

-The software provides fully autonomous data transfer, data uploading and data storage of the Cimel sun photometer version 5 and T data.
+The software provides fully autonomous data transfer, data uploading and data storage of the Cimel sun photometer Model 5 and TS data, and their accompanying versions (SeaPrism, Polar, etc).

 The recommended set up is a Raspberry Pi Zero W 1.7 running Rasbian OS.
 H However, this software is lightweight and adaptable to other versions of Linux.
 A Debian version is strongly recommended.

-Two data transfer configurations are possible, **Local** or **Remote**.

 Simply run the installation script and your system will be configured to run.

 The data will be stored on the eMMC flash storage device as a fail safe and will be uploaded or retrieved at a later time.
 ## Local
 This configuration is when the Linux device is connected to LAN or Wi-Fi.
 The Raspberry Pi can be connected to both LAN and Wi-Fi.
+We recommend being connected to AC power when operating with this version, as power consumption data has not been analyzed.
 ## Remote

 The remote configuration requires a Hologram Nova modem to transfer data.
 These configurations should be used when the site is remote and running on solar power.